UPB-Graphics/gfx-framework/docs/dev/running_on_wsl2.md

 # Running on WSL2

-This is a short guide on how to run this project on WSL2.
+## :information_source: Why would I want this?

+If you have Windows and want to use (or develop) this project on Linux, but don't feel like using a virtual machine or installing Linux directly on your device, then you can use WSL2.

 This is arguably the most powerful method for project development, as it allows you to run Windows and Linux executables side by side.
 To avoid breaking your computer, please only attempt this method if you know what you're doing.

 ## :white_check_mark: Prerequisites